brodriguez427/brod-katalogue/README.md

 <h1>Belinda's Katalogue</h1>

-This is where I store coding exercises.
+This is where I store code exercises that I complete.